 Sam Cooke was born in Clarksdale, Mississippi, but he spent most of his early childhood in Chicago, Illinois.
 His family moved to Chicago when he was just a few months old, seeking better economic opportunities in the North as part of the Great Migration.

-See also How to clean and cook artichokes
+See also How to cook with fire pit

 Growing up in Chicago, Cooke was exposed to the vibrant music scene that the city had to offer.
 He developed a deep love for gospel music at a young age, and his early singing talent was nurtured in the local church choir.
 Cooke’s powerful and soulful voice quickly made him stand out among his peers.